-Online Non-credit Courses: ESCC has links with three organizations through which it offers a wide range of
+Online Non-credit Courses: ESCC has links with three organizations through which it offers a wide range of online courses for individuals, both work related and for personal enrichment.

 The first partner organization is ed2go.com.
 Courses can be accessed at www.ed2go.com/es/.